Janae Timmins: Characterisation

 Cotter described Janae as being "a very troubled young girl in constant need of attention."
 She has a promiscuous and tough persona.
-Comparing Janae to her younger sister, she said "Janae and Bee are very different to one another, and Janae especially has a knack for getting into trouble."
+Comparing Janae to her younger sister, she said "Janae and Bee are very different from one another, and Janae especially has a knack for getting into trouble."
 Shortly after their arrival in Erinsborough, Janae and Bree Timmins (Sianoa Smit-McPhee) shoplift some items from the general store, which Cotter said was an indication of what kind of girls they are.
 Their brother Stingray Timmins (Ben Nicholas) is annoyed by their actions, but Janae thinks he has gone soft.
 Cotter added that she enjoyed playing Janae, as she is vastly different from herself.

 A writer from Network Ten described Janae as a younger version of her mum Janelle, but noted Janae would hate any comparison being made.
 They added that she is "keen not to make the same mistakes", but she is married at sixteen and history is repeating itself.
 The character developed a "complicated attitude" towards men – "she knows how to stick up for herself and isn't afraid to get physical if necessary."
 In her early scenes, Janae used sex to get attention and affection from others.
 But underneath it is her father's disappearance that affected her self-esteem.